sparameswaran/nsx-t-gen/docs/faqs.md

     * Add or edit any additional ip blocks or pools, nats, lbrs
     * Register parameters with the pipeline
     * Rerun add-routers followed by config-nsx-t-extras job group

+* Static Routing for NSX-T T0 Router
+  Please refer to the [Static Routing Setup](./static-routing-setup.md) for details on the static routing.